Nutrition

 Are Sweet Potatoes Healthy for You?

-Sweet potatoes are healthy and most people enjoy their delicate flavor, plus they pair well with nearly every protein from chicken to pork to seafood.
-They are also delicious when combined with fall produce like beets and Brussels sprouts.
-Try these stuffed sweet potatoes for a delicious way to include more vegetables in your diet.
-Let’s slice in and take a look at sweet potato nutrition facts.
+Sweet potatoes are healthy and delicious, pairing well with nearly every protein from chicken to seafood.
+Try them combined with fall produce like beets and Brussels sprouts, or check out these stuffed sweet potatoes for a delicious way to include more vegetables.
+Let’s slice in and take a closer look at sweet potato nutrition facts.

 One 200g medium-sized baked sweet potato with skin provides:

-As you can see, sweet potatoes are healthy, especially when it comes to Vitamin A because a single portion gives you your entire recommended daily allowance.
+As you can see, sweet potatoes are healthy, especially when it comes to Vitamin A because a single portion provides over the daily recommended amount of Vitamin A for most adults.

 Are Sweet Potatoes Healthier Than Regular Potatoes?